 Firstly, a let-out property will have some rental income.

-Secondly, Section 24 does not put any cap on the interest deduction that you can take.
+Secondly, for a let-out property, Section 24 does not put any cap on the interest deduction that you can take.
 For a self-occupied property, the cap is Rs 2 lacs.
-The new tax regime does not disallow interest deduction for a let-out property.
+The new tax regime does NOT disallow interest deduction for a let-out property.

 Let’s say your rental income (after municipal taxes and standard deduction) is Rs 2.5 lacs.
 Interest paid for home loans on those properties is Rs 6 lacs.